axibase/jabber-client/jabber-test-items/README.md

-# Test for text message (rooms)
+# Test for discovering MUC service

-This sample application is aimed to test sending simple text messages with XMPP (Jabber) protocol
+This sample application is aimed to get information about Multi-user chat service from XMPP (Jabber) server

 ## Application arguments